DEVITY-IOT/devity-iot.github.io/website/docs/reference/trust-anchor.md

 title: Trust Anchor
 ---

-A Trust Anchor, often represented by a Root CA, is responsible for issuing valid TLS certificates to cloud.
+A Trust Anchor, often represented by a Root CA, is responsible for issuing valid TLS certificates to a cloud.
 Prominently, a Trust Anchor is considered to be a distinct certificate that symbolizes the highest level of trust within a PKI system.

 ## Role of Trust Anchor in KEYNOA